 1. Fury Ultimate Adventure – Our Top Water Activity in Key West With Kids

 If there is nothing else you do when you are in Key West with kids, do the Fury Ultimate Adventure!
+It is our favorite full day water adventure in the Keys!

 We were super excited to go on the Fury Ultimate Adventure!
 Unfortunately, the day we were scheduled to go was really overcast and rainy.
 We got up early and drove an hour from Sunshine Key RV resort down to Key West hoping the weather would clear up.